ikigeg/localstack-demonstrations/README.md

 **Located:** `./examples/02_sts-assume-s3-push-via-nodejs`
 **Scenario:** You don't have permissions to access a bucket for uploading files, but you can assume a role that does.
-**What does this example do:** Fetches all file keys in a bucket and stores them to a db, loops through all the keys, downloads the files, parses them, stores resulting data into a separate db.
+**What does this example do:** Assumes a specific role via the SDK, connects to S3 using the assumed credentials, uploads a file.
+**Why:** Roles and required permissions might not be configured when prototyping.

 Run the example with `npm run example-2`